"What is FightAIDS@Home?"

 Scripps Research Institute in La Jolla, California.
 We provide

-to assist fundamental research in discovering new drugs, building on our
+idle cycles to assist fundamental research in discovering new drugs, building on

 November 2005